prp-e/minillm/README.md

 ### Run inference scripts

+In order to run the inference on the model you have created, you may need to use `inference.py` and this script comes with a few flags and options.

+- `--model-path` : It is path to the model file.
+- `--prompt` : It is the text to be completed.
+- `--tokenizer` : It is your desired tokenizer.
+Since the training script is currently using SmolLM 135m tokenizer, the same goes for the inference as well.
+It may change in the future.
+- `--max_new_tokens` : This flag helps you generate the maximum tokens possible.
+Since in the current training it has been set to 512, the maximum is 512.
+If you change it while doing the training process, this can be tweaked.
+- `--temperature` : This flag is deciding for the creativity of the model.
+Setting it to 0 is more likely to output the data used in training.
+- `--top_p` :  When you set this, it just looks for everything with that probability.
+- `--top_k` : This also checks for the nearest neighbors of your input.
+- `--seed` : Decides for the randomness of the model.
+- `--max_seq_length` : It decides how many tokens can be taken as an input.

 ## Parameter calculator guide

 * `d_model` : Embedding size, or in a better word, the dimensions of each token.